jlieth/dont-be-evil/README.md

 # dont-be-evil

-Prevent Google search from tracking clicks
+Browser extension that prevents Google search from tracking clicks